Camelot (musical): Synopsis

+The 1981 revision also changes the sequence of some scenes especially in Act II.
+What follows is a synopsis of the original 1960 version.

 Act I

 King Arthur is nervous about his upcoming arranged marriage and is hiding in a tree.
 Merlin the Magician, his wise tutor, calls Arthur down to warn the young king that he must learn to think for himself.
 Merlin, who lives backward in time and remembers the future as well as the past, knows he will soon be separated from Arthur.
 Merlin persuades Arthur to climb down and chides him for his unkingly behavior.
-Arthur then left alone, ponders both his subjects and his own feelings about the intended nuptials ("I Wonder What the King is Doing Tonight?").
+Arthur then left alone, ponders both his subjects and his own feelings about the intended nuptials (“I Wonder What the King is Doing Tonight?”).
 Arthur hears someone coming and scampers up the tree again.
 Guenevere, Arthur's intended bride, comes to the woods.
-She does not like the idea of being Queen, preferring to live an ordinary life- at least, an ordinary rich life- ("Simple Joys of Maidenhood").
-She stumbles into Arthur, who initially calls himself "Wart" (his childhood nickname), and then, hearing of her reluctance to marry, tells her of the joys of life in Camelot ("Camelot").
+She does not like the idea of being Queen, preferring to live the life of an ordinary nobleman's daughter, (“Simple Joys of Maidenhood”).
+She stumbles into Arthur, who initially calls himself “Wart” (his childhood nickname), and then, hearing of her reluctance to marry, tells her of the joys of life in Camelot (“Camelot”).
 It is love at first sight, and they almost kiss but are interrupted when Arthur's attendants come upon the two of them.
 He is revealed as the King.
 He tells Guenevere the story of how he pulled the sword from the stone and became king, and she finally agrees to marry him.
 The wizard Merlin is amused by this development, but his joy turns to sorrow as his memories of the future begin to fade.
-He realizes that Nimue, a beautiful water nymph, has come to draw him into her cave for an eternal sleep ("Follow Me").
+He realizes that Nimue, a beautiful water nymph, has come to draw him into her cave for eternal sleep (“Follow Me”).
 He begs Nimue for answers, as he has forgotten if he has warned Arthur about two important individuals, Lancelot and Mordred.
 His memories fade permanently, though, and he is led away.